linhr/15618/proposal/index.md

 We plan to achieve an efficient GPU-based Lanczos algorithm implementation for eigendecomposition that can deal with large sparse matrices.
 We hope that our solution can be at least 5x faster on large graphs (matrices) than CPU-based solutions (such as the one provided in MATLAB) on GHC machines, because from most papers we have read we see a speedup of at least 5x compared with the MATLAB implementation.

-We plan to conduct thorough experiments on the performance for different kinds of graphs (generated graphs, social networks, similarity graph created from some datasets), and show the speedup graphs comparing our solution with other CPU-based solutions and GPU-based solutions.
+We plan to conduct thorough experiments on the performance for different kinds of graphs (generated graphs, social networks, similarity graph created from some datasets, etc.), and show the speedup graphs comparing our solution with other CPU-based solutions and GPU-based solutions.
 We hope that our performance will be comparable to the one in the CUDA Toolkit [cuSOLVER](https://developer.nvidia.com/cusolver), which means that we have done a really good job.

 We also plan to use CUDA to visualize the eigenvectors we have computed.
 If we have time we may try to implement parallel spectral clustering or image segmentation based on our eigensolver.